checkcafe/checkcafe-api/README.md

 - Swagger UI: Auto-generated API docs for easy testing and integration.
 - Dynamic Role Access Control: Enhanced role management allowing for flexible access control based on user roles and hierarchy.
 - Role Hierarchy Filtering: Implemented filtering logic to ensure only appropriate roles are included in access checks, improving security and clarity.
+- Location and Address Information: Easily find cafes based on their address or location.
+- Seating and Table Details: Get precise data on the seating capacity and the number of tables available in each café.
+- Coffee Pricing: Access up-to-date information on the prices of different coffee options at various cafes.
+- WiFi Speed: Check the WiFi speed available in the café to ensure a productive experience.

 ## Tech Stack (Framework & Libraries)